JimiIT92/JimiIT92/README.md

 - [ ] Do skydiving (at least once)
 - [ ] Travel to a foreign country
 - [ ] Learn Unreal Engine 5 and develop a small game
+- [ ] Get back to stream/video editing on Twitch/YouTube

 ### 🎵 Spotify Now Playing